-For one reason or the other, some of your subscribers become inactive.
+Over time some of your subscribers will become inactive.
 These subscribers are not only bad for business, but they can actually hurt your future email marketing performance.

-But before you take them off your list, try sending a win-back email campaign to remind them why they signed up with you.
+But before you remove them from your list, try sending a win-back email campaign to remind them why they signed up in the first place.

 Your subscribers gave you their email addresses because they liked something you had to offer.
-By reminding them of your value and relevant content, you have a good chance of winning some of them back.
+By reminding them of your value, and the relevant content you provide, you have a good chance of winning some of them back.